web3senior/web3sign/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/web3senior/web3sign)
 [![Twitter](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2Fweb3senior)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2Fweb3senior%2Fweb3sign)
 # Web3Sign
-The purpose of this tiny class is to enabling user interactions and experience on Ethereum-based web sites.
+The purpose of this tiny class is to enable user interactions and experience on Ethereum-based websites.

 ## Description
 The advent of Web3 and the complexity of published libraries and the lack of transparent documentation in this area have made it difficult for newcomers to the Web3 world, including the web3js and Etherjs libraries.